 In 1959, the founders of BOTAR felt that as the young women had contributed ten years toward their initial purpose, the time had come for them to form their own organization.
 With the approval of the American Royal, the BOTAR Organization was established.

 Today, BOTAR is a women’s leadership organization that supports the unique mission of the American Royal and its role in promoting the agribusiness economy in Kansas City and the region.
 BOTAR encourages civic involvement and develops leadership skills through intergenerational mentoring and volunteerism.
 It serves as a vital link between Kansas City’s rich history as a major U.S. livestock market and its bright future as a global agribusiness center.
-The not-for-profit organization of 1,200 active members has contributed more than a million dollars to the American Royal through the annual BOTAR Ball and Tablescapes.
+The not-for-profit organization of 1,200 active members has contributed more than a million dollars to the American Royal through the annual BOTAR Ball.

 BOTAR Objects and Mission Statement